 You can avoid this common SMS campaign mistake if your bulk text message service offers a tagging feature.
 Tags is a bulk text feature that allows you to dynamically segment your audience so you can send targeted SMS campaigns to segments of your contact list, ensuring that your mass text is seen by the right people at the right time.

 4. Get Personal in Your Text Campaigns

-Bulk texts can feel, well… bulk.
+Bulk SMS can feel, well… bulk.
 That’s why – in addition to segmenting your audience with tags – it’s important to be as personable as you’re able via text.
 What, exactly, does that mean?

 One way to personalize your SMS campaigns is to insert your contacts’ names wherever possible.
 Another way is to inquire about their text preferences.
 Surveys are a great way to find out what sort of information individual contacts wish to receive, when they’d like to receive it, and how often they’d like to be contacted.

-If your bulk text message service offers the feature, two-way SMS is another great way to get personal in your SMS campaigns.
+If your bulk text messaging service offers the feature, two-way SMS is another great way to get personal in your SMS campaigns.
 Two-way SMS allows you to communicate with your audience one-on-one to answer questions, troubleshoot issues, field requests, or address any other inquiries immediately.